 Military Personnel.
 A North Carolinian who serves outside the state in the armed forces does not lose North Carolina domicile simply by reason of such service.
 And students from the military may prove establishment of residence by reference, as in other cases, to residentiary acts accompanied by residentiary intent.
 In addition, a separate North Carolina statute affords tuition rate benefits to certain military personnel and their dependents even though not qualifying for the in-state tuition rate by reason of twelve months legal residence in North Carolina.
 Members of the armed services, while stationed in and concurrently living in North Carolina, may be charged the in-state tuition rate.
-A dependent relative of a service member stationed in North Carolina is eligible to be charged the in-state tuition rate while the dependent relative is living in North Carolina with the service member and if the dependent relative has met any requirement of the Selective Service System applicable to the dependent relative.
+A dependent relative of a service member stationed in North Carolina with the service member and if the dependent relative has met any requirement of the Selective Service System applicable to the dependent relative.
 These tuition benefits may be enjoyed only if the applicable requirements for admission have been met; these benefits alone do not provide the basis for receiving those derivative benefits under the provisions of the residence classification statute reviewed elsewhere in this summary.